Nursing Home Abuse And Neglect Is On The Rise

 You will want to make sure that your loved one is safe.
 If circumstances warrant it, you should immediately remove your loved one from the facility and seek medical treatment for his or her injuries.
 Next, you should notify state regulatory authorities of the incident(s) of abuse.

-Lastly, contact a nursing home abuse lawyer at Nadrich & Cohen, LLP.
+Lastly, contact a nursing home abuse lawyer at Nadrich & Cohen Accident Injury Lawyers.
 We will provide a free and confidential consultation to see if we can help your loved one make a claim for his or her injuries.
 Call now.